zuweitrack/main/collated/main/deborahlow97.md

     public static final String COMMAND_ALIAS_2 = "completegoal";

     public static final String MESSAGE_USAGE = COMMAND_WORD + ": Indicate completion of the goal identified "
-            + "by the index number used in the last goal listing. "
+            + "by the index number used in the last goal listing.\n "
             + "Parameters: INDEX (must be a positive integer)\n"
             + "Example: " + COMMAND_WORD + " 1 ";